configcat/docs/website/docs/targeting/targeting-rules/segment-condition.md

 ## How does the segment condition work?

-The segment is evaluated with the [User Object], then the result is checked against the comparator that you set on the Dashboard.
+The segment is evaluated with the [User Object], and then the result is checked against the comparator that you set on the Dashboard.
 In the case of `IS IN SEGMENT` the result of the segment condition will be the same as the result of the segment.
 In the case of `IS NOT IN SEGMENT`, the result will be negated.

 For more details on the evaluation of flag conditions, please refer to [Setting Evaluation].